ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/osa4.md

 Melko tyypillinen tapa on aloittaa projektit ns. [nollasprintillä](https://www.infoq.com/news/2008/09/sprint_zero/) jonka aikana luodaan mm. alustava arkkitehtuuri sekä backlog.

 Scrumin varhaisissa artikkeleissa puhuttiin "pre game"-vaiheesta, jonka aikana tehtiin erilaisia kehitystyötä valmistelevia asioita, mm. hahmoteltiin alustava arkkitehtuuri.
-Sittemmin koko käsite on hävinnyt Scrumista ja toinen Scrumin alkuperäisistä kehittäjistä Ken Schwaber jopa eksplisiittisesti kieltää ja [tyrmää](http://www.scrum.org/assessmentdiscussion/post/1317787) koko "nollasprintin" olemassaolon.
+Sittemmin koko käsite on hävinnyt Scrumista ja toinen Scrumin alkuperäisistä kehittäjistä Ken Schwaber jopa eksplisiittisesti kieltää ja [tyrmää](http://web-old.archive.org/web/20120319122002/http://www.scrum.org/assessmentdiscussion/post/1317787) koko "nollasprintin" olemassaolon, perustellen asiaa seuraavasti

+> The only purpose a Sprint 0 serves is to allow delays in progress.
+By requiring that teams produce some increment of working functionality every Sprint, the team is required to prioritize its work so it doesn't waste time over-building the best environment known to man while its company's competition races ahead in the marketplace.
+>
+> What better way to get familiar with a new technology that by using it to actually build something useful?
+How can a team realistically size user stories if it hasn't actually worked on any to know how complex they will be?
+Release plan activities are performed by the PO during the Sprint...he has no data to base a release plan on until at least one Sprint has been completed.
+Good data doesn't come until after 3-4 Sprints.
+>
+> A Sprint 0 is exactly that, a cop out.
+Don't let it happen.

 ### Kävelevä luuranko